Germans rally behind satirist under fire over crude Erdogan poem

 On Wednesday a group of prominent German artists sent an open letter to Mainz prosecutors asking them to stop their investigations, and numerous comedians have backed Boehmermann, even though they may not find the poem very funny.

-“I think Boehmermann’s poem is adolescent,” comedian Dieter Nuhr told Spiegel Online, but asked if he favored a prosecution he said: “Thats is not for me to say, however: no.”
+“I think Boehmermann’s poem is adolescent,” comedian Dieter Nuhr told Spiegel Online, but asked if he favoured a prosecution he said: “Thats is not for me to say, however: no.”

 “Perhaps Erdogan can write a counter-poem.
 Then you can have an argument between the two of them to see who is worse at it,” said Nuhr, a recent winner of Germany’s comedy prize.